tuya/tuya-homebridge/README.md

 3. Paste the log anywhere and find the line beginning with "Region code:".
 4. Look for the following codes: "AY" for China, "AZ" for the West US, "EU" for Central Europe, and "IN" for India.

+Then manually specify endpoint in the plugin config.

 #### What is "Standard DP" and "Non-standard DP"?